-A Graduation Application must be submitted to the ASC by February 1 for May or August degree dates or by October 1 for January graduation.
+A Graduation Application must be submitted to the ASC by February 1 for May or September degree dates or by October 1 for January graduation.
 Students are responsible for the accuracy of their graduation applications.
+BU Sargent College baccalaureate degree requirements must be completed within eight years of the initial date of matriculation at Boston University.